fastify/website/docs/v3/Reference/Server.md

 Fastify calls setNotFoundHandler to add a default 404 handler at startup before plugins are registered.
 If you would like to augment the behavior of the default 404 handler, for example with plugins, you can call setNotFoundHandler with no arguments `fastify.setNotFoundHandler()` within the context of these registered plugins.

-<a name="set-error-handler"></a>
 #### setErrorHandler

 `fastify.setErrorHandler(handler(error, request, reply))`: Set a function that will be called whenever an error happens.
-The handler is bound to the Fastify instance and is fully encapsulated, so different plugins can set different error handlers. *async-await* is supported as well.<br>
+The handler is bound to the Fastify instance and is fully encapsulated, so different plugins can set different error handlers. *async-await* is supported as well.<br/>
 *Note: If the error `statusCode` is less than 400, Fastify will automatically set it at 500 before calling the error handler.*

 ```js